WDUR

 WDUR (1490 AM) is an Indian/South Asian radio station in Durham, North Carolina, owned by Ravi Cherukuri, through licensee Arohi Media LLC.
-The station plays primarily Bollywood Hits while embracing the rest of the South Asian culture through news, Tamil/Telugu Music and much more.
+The station plays primarily Bollywood Hits with talk and news in Hindi, Tamil and Telugu languages.

+WDUR is powered at 1,000 watts using a non-directional antenna.
+Programming is also heard on FM translator W270DT at 101.9 MHz.

 History

+Top 40

-WSSB signed on the air on February 29, 1948, occupying the 1490 kHz frequency that cross-town station WDNC abandoned that same day to move down the dial to 620 kHz.
-In late 1951, WSSB merged operations with another Durham station, Mutual Broadcasting System affiliate WHHT 1590 AM (which subsequently left the airwaves).
+The station signed on the air on 1490 kHz on February 29, 1948.
+The original call sign was WSSB.
+The 1490 AM frequency was abandoned when another Durham station, WDNC, moved down the dial to 620 kHz.
+In late 1951, WSSB merged operations with another Durham station, Mutual Broadcasting System network affiliate WHHT 1590 AM, which subsequently left the airwaves).